Scott Hamilton (figure skater)

 Scott Scovell Hamilton (born August 28, 1958) is a retired American figure skater and Olympic gold medalist.
-He won four consecutive U.S. championships (1981–84), four consecutive World Championships (1981–84), and a gold medal in the 1984 Olympics.
+He won a gold medal in the 1984 Winter Olympics, four consecutive World Championships (1981–84) and four consecutive U.S. championships (1981–84).
 His signature move, the backflip, a feat few other figure skaters could perform at the time, is against U.S. Figure Skating and Olympic competition rules.
 Yet, he would include it in his exhibition routines as an amateur to please the crowd.
 Later, he also used the backflip in his professional competition routines.
 He is widely recognized for his innovative footwork sequences.
 In retirement, he has been involved in charitable work and is the author of three books.

 Early life and education

-Hamilton was born on August 28, 1958 in Toledo, Ohio.
+Hamilton was born on August 28, 1958, in Bowling Green, Ohio.
 He was adopted at the age of six weeks by Dorothy (née McIntosh), a professor, and Ernest S. Hamilton, a professor of biology, and raised in Bowling Green, Ohio.
 He has two siblings, older sister Susan (his parents' biological daughter) and younger brother Steven (who was also adopted).
 He attended Kenwood Elementary School.
 When Hamilton was two years old, he contracted a mysterious illness that caused him to stop growing.
 After numerous tests and several wrong diagnoses (including a diagnosis of cystic fibrosis that gave him just six months to live), the disease began to correct itself.
-His family physician sent him to Boston Children's Hospital to see a Dr. Shwachman.
+His family physician sent him to Boston Children's Hospital to see Dr. Shwachman.
 He was told the doctor had no idea what was wrong and to go home and stop the diets in order to live a normal life.
 Years later, it was determined that a congenital brain tumor was the root cause of his childhood illness.
 At the peak of his amateur career Hamilton weighed 108 lb and was 5 ft 2.5 in tall, but eventually grew to a height of 5 ft 4 in.

 At age 13, Hamilton began training with Pierre Brunet, a former Olympic champion.
 In 1976, however, he was almost forced to quit skating because the cost of training was too high and he enrolled in college.
 However, Helen and Frank McLoraine stepped in to provide financial support for Hamilton to continue his training.
 Hamilton would later work with the McLoraines in continuing philanthropic support for figure skating.
 Hamilton attended Bowling Green State University in Ohio.
 The former First Street in Bowling Green was named Scott Hamilton Avenue in his honor.